terraform-ibm-modules/sample-iac-solutions/terragrunt/README.md

 - Terraform **v1.9 or higher**
 - Terragrunt **v0.94 or higher**

 Set TERRAGRUNT_TFPATH to the location of your Terraform binary to confirm which executable Terragrunt should use for all operations.
+This can be different on your machine so ensure to set it to the correct path.

 ```bash
 # Mac/Linux